-\begin{remark} Within the family of margin based VCCRs, we can make a useful three-way distinction. \begin{enumerate} \item A \textit{majority graph} is any directed graph $M$ whose edge relation is asymmetric.
+\begin{remark} Within the family of margin-based VCCRs, we can make a useful three-way distinction. \begin{enumerate} \item A \textit{majority graph} is any directed graph $M$ whose edge relation is asymmetric.
 Given a profile $\mathbf{P}$, the \textit{majority graph of $\mathbf{P}$}, $M(\mathbf{P})$, is the directed graph whose set of nodes is $X(\mathbf{P})$ with an edge from $x$ to $y$ when $x$ is majority preferred to $y$ in $\mathbf{P}$.
-We say that a VCCR $f$ is \textit{majority based} if for any profiles $\mathbf{P}$ and $\mathbf{P}'$, if $M(\mathbf{P})=M(\mathbf{P}')$, then $f(\mathbf{P})=f(\mathbf{P}')$.\footnote{ Cf.~Fishburn's \citeyearpar{Fishburn1977} C1 functions.} The Simple Majority, Covering, and Copeland VCCRs in Example \ref{OtherVCCRs} are majority based in this sense. \item A \textit{qualitative margin graph} is a pair $\mathbb{M}=(M,\prec)$ where $M$ is a majority graph and $\prec$ is a strict weak order on the set of edges of $M$.
+We say that a VCCR $f$ is \textit{majority based} if for any profiles $\mathbf{P}$ and $\mathbf{P}'$, if $M(\mathbf{P})=M(\mathbf{P}')$, then $f(\mathbf{P})=f(\mathbf{P}')$.\footnote{ Cf.~Fishburn's \citeyearpar{Fishburn1977} C1 functions.} The Simple Majority, Covering, and Copeland VCCRs in Example \ref{OtherVCCRs} are majority based in this sense.
+Similarly one can define the class of majority based voting methods (as distinguished from VCCRs), which generalize \textit{tournament solutions} (\citealt{Laslier1997}, \citealt{Brandt2016}) from tournaments to majority graphs.

+\item A \textit{qualitative margin graph} is a pair $\mathbb{M}=(M,\prec)$ where $M$ is a majority graph and $\prec$ is a strict weak order on the set of edges of $M$.
 The \textit{qualitative margin graph of $\mathbf{P}$} is the pair $\mathbb{M}(\mathbf{P})=(M(\mathbf{P}), \prec_\mathbf{P})$ such that for any edges $(a,b)$ and $(c,d)$ in $M(\mathbf{P})$, we have $(a,b)\prec_\mathbf{P}(c,d)$ if $Margin_\mathbf{P}(a,b)<Margin_\mathbf{P}(c,d)$.
-We say that a VCCR $f$ is \textit{qualitative-margin based} if for any profiles $\mathbf{P}$ and $\mathbf{P}'$, if $\mathbb{M}(\mathbf{P})=\mathbb{M}(\mathbf{P}')$, then $f(\mathbf{P})=f(\mathbf{P}')$.\footnote{In terms of the C1, C1.5, and C2 classifications in Footnotes \ref{Fish1} and \ref{Fish2}, qualitative-margin based methods could be called~C1.25.
-Another example of a qualitative-margin based VCCR defeat rationalizes the Simpson-Kramer Minimax method (\citealt{Simpson1969}, \citealt{Kramer1977}): $x$ defeats $y$ if $x$'s largest majority loss is smaller than $y$'s largest majority loss.} The Weighted Covering and Beat Path VCCRs in Example \ref{BeatPathEx} are qualitative-margin based in this sense, as is the Split Cycle VCCR defined in Section \ref{SCsection}, but none of these VCCRs are majority based.
+We say that a VCCR $f$ is \textit{qualitative-margin based} if for any profiles $\mathbf{P}$ and $\mathbf{P}'$, if $\mathbb{M}(\mathbf{P})=\mathbb{M}(\mathbf{P}')$, then $f(\mathbf{P})=f(\mathbf{P}')$.\footnote{In terms of the C1, C1.5, and C2 classifications in Footnotes \ref{Fish1} and \ref{Fish2}, methods that are qualitative-margin based could be called~C1.25.
+Another example of a VCCR that is qualitative-margin based is the following, which defeat rationalizes the Simpson-Kramer Minimax method (\citealt{Simpson1969}, \citealt{Kramer1977}): $x$ defeats $y$ if $x$'s largest majority loss is smaller than $y$'s largest majority loss.} The Weighted Covering and Beat Path VCCRs in Example \ref{BeatPathEx} are qualitative-margin based in this sense, as is the Split Cycle VCCR defined in Section \ref{SCsection}, but none of these VCCRs are majority based.